ISILab-Utalca/isilab-website/content/documentation/module_1a_layer.md

 A constraint panel will appear that uses artificial intelligence to know how far it can extend the dimensions of the room when creating room connections.

-Optional: Press **Recalculate Constraints** to automatically calculate the current zone size settings if they were resized before Hill Climbing was run.
+Optional: Press the button `Recalculate Constraints` to automatically calculate the current zone size settings if they were resized before Hill Climbing was run.

-Click the **Execute** button to run the optimization algorithm, which will try to find a room configuration that meets the user's constraints.
+Click the `Execute` button to run the optimization algorithm, which will try to find a room configuration that meets the user's constraints.

 > [!NOTE]
 > When running the algorithm, the operation may take some time to complete, the time taken depends directly on the number of rooms, the number of connections and the shape of the room.